LibreCAD/docs/appx/build.rst

 .. note::

-    These instructions are for Debian based Linux distributions.
+    These instructions are for building LibreCAD on Debian and other derivatives.
+Further instructions for building LibreCAD on other Linux distributions (openSUSE, Red Hat, FreeBSD) and generic Unix distributions can be found on the GitHub Developers wiki (https://github.com/LibreCAD/LibreCAD/wiki) in the **Build from Source** section.

 Install Tools and Dependencies